aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/bert.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Phase 1 pretraining performance can be increased by using BFloat16 casting
 and stochastic rounding.
-BFloat16 casting and stochastic rounding can be enabled by setting environment
-variable ``XLA_USE_BF16=1`` when
-launching the pretraining job. ``XLA_DOWNCAST_BF16=1`` can also be used instead of ``XLA_USE_BF16=1`` to preserve part of the training loop in FP32.
-Here we use ``XLA_DOWNCAST_BF16=1`` to ensure smooth loss curve when loss averaging is used.
+BFloat16 casting and stochastic rounding can be enabled by moving the model to BFloat16 using ``model.to(torch.bfloat16)`` expression in the training code and setting the environment variable ``NEURON_RT_STOCHASTIC_ROUNDING_EN=1``, both are done in BERT pretraining example ``dp_bert_large_hf_pretrain_hdf5.py`` by default.
+Also in the BERT pretraining example, the loss is kept in FP32 to ensure smooth loss curve when loss averaging is used.
 We also preserve the optimizer states in FP32 using a modified HuggingFace AdamW implementation in order to match FP32 loss with BFloat16.
 To achieve maximum performance while maintaining loss
 convergence characteristics, we are using batch size of 16 and
 gradient accumulation microsteps of 32 to maintain global batch size of 16384 for phase 1.